tebri11/en-for-designers/09-layout-second/index.md

 ---

 ### Presentation
-- I present to you my newly created communication of the center.

 #### Inspiration
 - I chose 3 basic colors - yellow, blue, red.
 - My great inspiration was a climbing wall for children and the flag of Kutná Hora.